-Author of The Piercing Bible and Master Piercer Elayne Angel is just the person you'd hope to meet if you were interested in getting pierced.
-After all, she's pierced over 40,000 people in her career and her passion would put anyone at ease.
+Author of The Piercing Bible and Master Piercer Elayne Angel is just the person you'd be lucky to meet if you were interested in getting pierced.
+After all, she's pierced over 40,000 people in her career and her passion could put anyone at ease.

 Elayne is a body modification enthusiast who began her profession at the Gauntlet, the first body piercing studio in the United States.

 President of the APP Association of Professional Piercers and Author of The Piercing Bible which is now in its fourth printing- let's chat...